hydex80/presence_detection_domoticz_fritzbox/README.md

 ```
 sudo apt-get install python jq python-lxml python-requests
 ```
 2. If its still not working check ip adresses and mac adresses of you devices inside config file.
-If there is no config file something is work, reinstall the script with: ```sudo bash presence_detection.sh install```
+If there is no config file something is wrong, reinstall the script with: ```sudo bash presence_detection.sh install```
 3. Check if there is a dummy hardware goto:
 ```
 domoticz > settings> hardware >